stitchdata/docs/_integration-schemas/zuora/refund.md

     type: "number"
     description: "The total amount of the refund."

+  - name: "billToContactId"
+    type: "string"
+    description: "The ID of the billing contact for the associated account."
+    foreign-key: true

   - name: "cancelledOn"
     type: "date-time"
-    description: "The date when the refund was cancelled."
+    description: "The date when the refund was canceled."

   - name: "comment"
     type: "string"